-Being a small business coach and consultant, as well as a small business owner myself for many years now, one thing I clearly understand is that most small businesses simply aren’t fortunate enough to have an unlimited supply of marketing dollars.
+Being a small business coach and consultant and a small business owner myself for many years now, one thing I clearly understand is that most small businesses aren’t fortunate enough to have an unlimited supply of marketing dollars.

 Money for marketing is typically tight.